-This red cabbage and sprout tart brings together Christmas foods in an unusual way!
-I’ve taken Christmas dinner side dishes and made them the star of the show in this vibrant puff pastry tart.
+This red cabbage and brussels sprout savory tart brings together Christmas foods in an unusual way!
+I’ve taken Christmas dinner side dishes and made them the star of the show in this vibrant pastry tart.

 Red Cabbage and Sprout Tart